 One final thing to be aware of, if your computer crashes while the compass is operating it will lose the zero settings you have set within the software.
-This only means that you will have to reset this in the MobiFlight software to continue to normal operations.
+This only means that you will have to reset this in the MobiFlight software to continue normal operations.
 You should also shut down the MobiFlight software properly at the end of every flying session for the same reason.
 Doing so will return all your Arduino gauges to their zero positions, ready for your next flight.

-Installing the Compass
+Installing the Cessna Style Compass

 The physical installation of the compass will be determined by location you want it installed.
-But essentially it can be hung by the U shaped carrier with the two keyhole shaped holes in it.
-Use screws with heads that will fit through the larger part, then slide it into the smaller section and tighten the screws, remembering that this is acrylic.
-If you over tighten them it might crack the acrylic.
+But essentially it should be mounted on the glare shield using the holes in the mounting bracket.
+The holes are drilled to take M3 (3mm) screws but please remember that this is acrylic, so If you over tighten them it might crack the acrylic.